750 flights delayed, 19 cancelled due to dense fog in Delhi

 UP: All schools to remain shut for two days due to cold weather

-The minimum temperature drop down to 6.4 degrees celsius in the national capital on today.
+The minimum temperature drops down to 6.4 degrees Celsius in the national capital today.